Geschreven door Alyssa Gammoudy

-A lock down will not stop me from going on an adventure, and I’d like to take you with me (Alyssa Gammoudy) on mine.
-I embarked on a journey through the WSET levels and will give you a weekly update on my experience.
-Wine has been in my life since I was a kid.
-During my childhood I was fascinated by Greek and Roman ancient history and loved the stories about how people would make wine by stumping it with their feet.
+A lock down will not stop me from going on an adventure, and I’d like to take you with me on mine, through the WSET level 1 course.
+When I was a child, I was fascinated by how the Romans would make wine by stumping it with their feet.
 Unwashed feet… When I was 7, I wrote an essay on the topic ‘Wine’.
 And for as far as I remember I have been learning and reading about wine.
-It will not surprise you that I also like to drink a good glass of wine.
+It will not surprise you that I appreciate to drink a good glass of wine.

 Follow Alyssa Gammoudy and her journey on Instagram!